temach/reports/INR-Lab-1-Networking-Basics.md

 #### 2. TAP Cloud connection

-This works by creating a fake device at the Ethernet level (layer 2).
-This requiers extra setup on the host, however personally I found this very easy to setup.
+Tap device is used on the host to receive data from the guest.
+Quite easy to setup.

 I created the TAP interface on the host using the NetworkManager CLI as described in this source: https://mail.gnome.org/archives/networkmanager-list/2016-January/msg00049.html

 Screenshot showing the configuration of the TAP interface on the host.
 ![](https://i.imgur.com/ijlpzps.png)

 To test this connection I created a new GNS3 project.
 I was extremely  unsatisfied with UbuntuCloud guest, so I diverged from the rules and experimented with using AlpineLinux and KaliLinux as a guest.
 Eventually I setteled on the KaliLinux guest.
 Therefore this type of connection was tested with the KaliLinux guest.

 (I found KaliLinux guest to be by a long shot better than the Ubuntu guest.
 First of all kali uses the familiar ifupdown and /etc/network/interfaces instead of netplan, second the kali appliance by default uses the VNC connection, I believe there are more benefits to be discovered.
 A serious downside is that kali must be installed by hand on each machine in the lab, which takes time and harddrive space - 9.6GB for base install with X server.)

 The next step was creating a kali guest in GNS3 and configuring its network and default gateway to suit the TAP interface on the host.